jonrandy/turboprop/README.md

 Turboprop works by modifying the type coercion behaviour of an array so that when JS attempts to convert it to a string for the purpose of using it as a property accessor, the following things happen:

-* Temporary properties (named with a Symbol to avoid name clashes) are set up on predefined 'target' objects - from which the properties will be accessed
+* Temporary properties (named with a Symbol to avoid name clashes) are set up on predefined 'target' objects - from which the properties of the target will be accessed
 * 'Getter' and 'Setter' methods are defined for these temporary properties.
-These methods are responsible for retrieving and setting values on the target objects, using the original array in whatever way they choose.
-After their jobs are done, they delete the temporary property to avoid clutter
+These methods are responsible for retrieving and setting values on the target objects, using the original accessor array in whatever way they choose.
+After their job is done, they delete the temporary property to avoid clutter
-* Instead of returning a string, the Symbol that names the temporary property is returned - which causes the relevant 'getter' or 'setter' method to be triggered on the target, carrying out the property retrieval or assignment as appropriate
+* Instead of returning a string from the coercion, the Symbol that names the temporary property is returned - which causes the relevant 'getter' or 'setter' method to be triggered on the target, carrying out the property retrieval or assignment as appropriate